zaghadon/themeboot/README.md

 If the post install script didn't run successfully, you can manually install it globally by:
 - Windows : Adding the path to `themeboot` to system PATH variable.
--Linux : Run `sudo ln -s /usr/local/bin/themeboot /path/to/themeboot` replacing path to with your themeboot installation location.
+- Linux : Run `sudo ln -s /usr/local/bin/themeboot /path/to/themeboot` replacing path to with your themeboot installation location.
 This would create a symlink between your local global bin folder and themeboot executable binary.

 Run `themeboot` to verify successful installation.